zitouni/oai-cn5g-fed/docs/TROUBLESHOOT_COTS_UE_TRAFFIC.md

 The issue is the `MTU` value affected to the interface on the UE.

-For example, we are using Quectel modules and it looked like this:
+For example, we are using Quectel modules and it looks like this:

 ```bash
 $ ifconfig wwan0